joseria/JASwipeCell/README.md

 ##Overview

-iOS 8 Mail Inspired.
+An iOS 8 Mail Inspired.
 A UITableViewCell subclass that displays customizable left or right buttons that are revealed as the user swipes the cell in either direction.
 The edge-most buttons will pin to the container view and will execute an event similar to how the delete/archive button work in IOS 8 mail.

 ##Features
 * Supports adding actionable buttons on either side of the cell.